 - Fake Guest Star: He plays the Big Bad and yet he's only credited under the (regular) guest stars line-up.

 - Faux Affably Evil: He often acts polite.
 Emphasis on acts.

 - Fights Like a Normal: Aside from his immortality, Savage's abilities are that of a normal human with a lot of combat skill.
-Though this seems to be a case of The Worf Effect, as his debut appearance in the crossover depicted him as being well beyond the levels of an average human, having exceptional reflexes that allowed him to catch arrows or dodge gunfire, as well as being strong enough to overpower Ray Palmer in his A.T.O.M. suit.
+Though this seems to be a case of The Worf Effect, as his debut appearance in the crossover depicted him as being well beyond the levels of an average human, having exceptional reflexes that allowed him to catch arrows or deflect gunfire, throw knives at supersonic speed, as well as being strong enough to overpower Ray Palmer in his A.T.O.M. suit.

 - From a Single Cell: He can regenerate from a single cell, unless Hawkgirl delivers a fatal blow to him.
 He loses this due to the radiation of the meteors needed for his endgame.

 - Genius Bruiser: Having lived for centuries, he has amassed a vast wealth of skills and knowledge, putting his intellect at levels comparable to Professor Stein.
 He's also a master combatant and one of the most dangerous beings to walk the Earth.

 - Glass Cannon: Of a sort.
 Savage is normally at basic human tier in terms of durability and combat, but he can use mystical abilities through the aid of certain artifacts which lets him hit way above his weight class.

 - A God Am I: The reason why he built a cult in the first place.
 He also comments to Kendra that he considers himself, as an immortal, to be above mortal people.Vandal Savage: Everyone here is sworn to live and die at my command.
 Why?
 Because to them I am a god!